randyjap/mega-man/README.md

 music[music_counter].play();
 ```

-Time stamping the last time a bullet was fired using "cFire" and "lastFire", controls the rate at which they are shot.
+Time stamping the last time a bullet was fired using "cFire" and "lastFire" controls the rate at which they are shot.

 Tracking the sprite's x coordinate in relation to Mega Man's x coordinate allows the hostile sprite to shoot in the correct direction.